monti-nicolas/deep-reinforcement-learning-dqn/README.md

 <br>
 ## Getting Started
 Once the Python environment has been setup, all dependencies were installed and the Banana environment has been downloaded then you should be ready to get started to interact with the Banana environment and train your agent.
-To do this, open the Navigation.ipynb within the cloned Udacity repository and run the code cells to get familiar with interacting with the environment.
+To do this, open the Navigation.ipynb within the cloned Udacity repository and run the code cells to get familiar on how to interact with the environment.

 **Note: Before running code in a notebook, don't forget to change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu:**